viki-vik/InTheEndOps/docs/stage3/questions.md

 ### Terraform

-**Running `terraform plan -target 'data.aws_eks_cluster.cluster'` retrieves and displays EKS cluster information.
-This includes:**
+**Running `terraform plan` on 'data.aws_eks_cluster.cluster' retrieves and displays EKS cluster name.

-    * Cluster name
-    * ARN (Amazon Resource Name)
-    * Endpoint (the Kubernetes API server endpoint)
-    * Certificate authority data (for connecting to the API server)
-    * Version
-    * Status
-    * VPC configuration and other AWS-specific settings related to the cluster itself.
 Errors occur if the cluster or module output is undefined.

 ### Kubernetes